steep-wms/steep-montage/README.md

 ## Example workflows

-`workflow/montage.json` and `workflow/montage_parallel.json` use the data that you downloaded with the instructions above and calculates a greyscale image for the 2MASS J-band.
-You may extend the workflow to also calculate the H-band and K-band to produce a colour image.
+`workflow/montage.json` and `workflow/montage_parallel.json` use the data that you downloaded and calculates a greyscale image for the 2MASS J-band.
+`workflow/montage_parallel_rgb.json` calculates an RGB image based on the K-, H-, and J-bands.

 ## Quick start